How to Write A Winning RFP (Request for Proposal) for Your B2B Venture

 Even better: Increase the workforce by 50 percent, adding 8 more Lean Manufacturing experts by the end of Q4 of 2019.

-Be As Transparent As Possible About Your Team
+Be Transparent About Your Team

 “The last thing you want to do in your RFP is to give inaccurate information about your team and decision-makers,” shares Tonya Bledsoe, a content editor from Trust My Paper.
 “To build a working relationship with a new partner, you need them to understand that it’s going to be a partnership, not a dictatorship.”

 So, describe your company, its vision and mission, and who is involved.
 There’s a good chance that the people who will be reading the RFP have never read about you.
 So it’s your job to let them know who you are and what makes your organisation unique.

 This might easily be the longest section of the RFP document where you describe all limitations and requirements for the project.
 Let’s consider an example to show you what should be included here.